Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 Once children have become confident saying sounds and blending words, we will send home a reading book for your child to share with you.
 Books are changed on Monday, Wednesday and Friday but we would like you to read with your child every night.

-We also share with you, via Seesaw, a maths homework menu each half term which lists activities you can complete to support your child’s learning in class.
+We also share with you, via Tapestry, a maths homework menu each half term which lists activities you can complete to support your child’s learning in class.
 These activities are optional.

 House System